Link2004tw/quantum-energy-contracts/docs/SETUP.md

 - Ensures Solidity compiler version matches the contract (`^0.8.30`).
 - Enables auto-formatting with Prettier for Solidity and JavaScript files.
-- Associates `.sol` files with the Solidity extension.
+- Associates `.sol` files with Solidity.

 ### Remix Setup and AI Features